AY2324S2-CS2103T-T08-1/tp/docs/DeveloperGuide.md

 - **Guarantees:** Patient's record is successfully deleted from the ImmuniMate Address Book System.
 - **MSS:**
     1. Healthcare worker choose to delete a specified patient’s record.
-    2. IABS validates the NRIC and deletes the patient's record from the database.
+    2. IMS validates the NRIC and deletes the patient's record from the database.
 - **Extensions:**

   2a.
-IABS cannot find the patient specified.
+IMS cannot find the patient specified.
   - 2a1.
-IABS requests for the correct NRIC.
+IMS requests for the correct NRIC.
   - 2a2.
 Healthcare worker enters new NRIC.
   - Steps 2a1-2a2 are repeated until the data entered are correct or Healthcare worker cancels the action.
 Use case resumes from step 3.